katriellucas/lecarde-2/README.md

 `ADDED` - Copies of event controller objects in order to memorize if the rare enemy drop equipment is collected or not in enemy bestiary.
 (Aceearly1993)
 `ADDED` - Indicator of Ring of fury mode label to indicate if you're on Ring of Fury mode or not.
 (Aceearly1993)
 `FIXED` - A vanilla bug which the attack power indicator of V.V. sword did not get instantly updated in the equipment menu.
 (Aceearly1993)
+`FIXED` - Trianon: A vanilla bug which one of the pick up item ID will be duplicated to another pick up ID.
+(Aceearly1993)

 #### [1.4.9] - 2024/6/28 ####